 Skip to Main Content

-Our experienced team can create customized programs to help rehabilitate your cat or dog, providing them with a better quality of life as they recover from injury, surgery, or illness.
+Our experienced team is here to help your pet recover from illness, injury or surgery by creating a customized program, giving them a better quality of life as they heal.

-From manual rehabilitative techniques and cold laser therapy to low-impact aquatic exercises, our team is fully equipped to create custom rehabilitative programs for your pets and enact them safely and effectively.
+From manual techniques to cold laser therapy and low-impact aquatic exercises, our team is fully trained and equipped to create and custom rehabilitation programs to care for and treat your pets safely and effectively, to help your pet recover and rehabilitate quicker and more comfortably from illness, injury, or surgery.

 Physical Therapy, Turlock Veterinarians